 On April 22, 1990, the 20th anniversary of Earth Day, more than 200 million people in 141 countries participated in Earth Day celebrations.
 Senator Nelson was awarded the Presidential Medal of Freedom by President Clinton.
 (He died in 2005.)

 Earth Day has been celebrated on different days by different groups internationally.
 The United Nations officially celebrates it on the vernal equinox, which usually occurs about March 21.
-Earth Day 2020—the 50th anniversary—will be celebrated on April 22.
+Earth Day 2021—the 51st anniversary—is celebrated on April 22.